Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

     chain.assets.import(
       alias: 'BobIOU',
-      issuance_details: {
+      confidential_issuance_spec: {
         asset_id:         'fa0bd0ad1241...',
         initial_block_id: 'a9f03712fad1...',     # the initial_block_id, issuance_program, reference_data define asset ID
         issuance_program: '5604afe9baf0...',
         reference_data:   '9af9f9839102...',
         arguments: ['ad3703...', 'fe8a7210...'], # VM arguments to satisfy issuance program
-        issuance_key:     '048af9bd9e01...',     #
+        issuance_key:     '048af9bd9e01...',     # issuance public key
       }
     )

-Structure `issuance_details` is supposed to be published by the issuer so that others could use it.
+Structure `confidential_issuance_spec` is published by the issuer so that other issuers could use it.

 To create a set of issuance candidates, Alice uses `issuance_choices` field.
 She can refer to imported or her own assets by `asset_alias` or `asset_id`.